think forward

 ― Najwa Zebian

-And it is the same with the Maslow’s pyramid.
-The ultimate state of self-actualization lies outside the scope of the needs and motivations outlined within the pyramid.
-It’s a higher plane of existence, transcending the framework altogether.
+Same with Maslow’s pyramid.
+Self-actualization lies outside the scope of needs outlined within it.
+A higher plane of existence — beyond the framework.

-The main goal in life isn’t just to navigate the stairs moping around merely satisfying basic requirements.
-The goal is to breaking free from the cycle.
-Do not be imprisoned for life.
-Close your holes, mend what’s broken, get out of it, and never come back.
-Transcend it – ascend to a higher place of existence.
+The main goal in life isn’t navigating the stairs while merely satisfying basic requirements.
+The goal is breaking free from the cycle.
+Don’t be imprisoned for life.
+Close your holes, mend what’s broken, get out, and never come back.
+Transcend it.
 Self-realization is the closest we come to the divine.

 The pyramids are a symbol of eternity, just like the world itself.
-And they are towering around us all as, we always in of hierarchy or another.
+And they are towering around us all, we are always in one hierarchy or another.
 We always measure, compare and analyze ourselves and the others.
 Leave one pyramid you find yourself in another.
 They go way up endlessly nested and connected.
 You will never be on the top of them all.
 Close your holes and get out of the one you are in.

 It’s turtles all the way down.